openwrt/packages/net/shadowsocks-libev/README.md

 	local_default		[bypass], forward, checkdst

+	--- extra nftables statement added to the final tcp/udp forward rule

+	nft_tcp_extra		e.g. use 'tcp dport { 80, 443 }' to only forward connections with dport 80 or 443
+	nft_udp_extra		e.g. use 'udp dport { 53 }' to only forward connections with dport 53

 ss-rules now uses nft set for storing addresses/networks.
 Those set names are also part of the API and can be populated by other programs, e.g. dnsmasq with builtin nft set support

 Note also that `src_ips_xx` and `dst_ips_xx` actually also accepts cidr network representation.
 Option names are retained in its current form for backward compatibility coniderations